amrmhassan/file_manager/timeline.md

 # i will add files types like in the normal file manager

 then add a second section for the latest items to view any type of the recent items (with no care of it's type)

+# save whatsapp images, voice notes, etc, into a sqlite db, and load them from sqlite, and load the actual files in back , then update them